The 10 Most Haunted Cemeteries In The UK

 One of the women is reported to be a black female figure who is often spotted crying over the death of her husband who was killed in the First World War.

 The other apparition seen at the cemetery, is seen crying and panicked after she was supposedly buried alive there.

 The apparitions spotted at the cemetery and the adjoining Swains Lane, include a shadowy figure in a tall hat, the ghost of a cyclist seen working his way up a steep incline, and a woman in white.
-In a letter in the local newspaper, the Highgate Express and Hampstead, one witness said that his car broke down near the cemetery when he saw a hideous face peering through the bars of the cemetery's gate.
+In a letter in the local newspaper, the Highgate Express & Hampstead, one witness said that his car broke down near the cemetery and he saw a hideous face peering through the bars of the cemetery's gate.

 Others have reported bells ringing and voices calling from within the cemetery at night, and it's no surprise considering that more than 170,000 of London's dead are buried here.

 A video was recently posted on Facebook which appears to show a silvery white figure on a path running through the gardens.
 The ghostly figure seems to appear and disappear.

 Others have seen the ghost of MP William Huskisson leaving his grand mausoleum where he was laid to rest in 1830, after he was run over by George Stephenson's Rocket locomotive.
 There's also said to be a woman in black who's been seen gliding towards a tomb that was ransacked by grave-robbers in the 1970s.

 How Hauntings Could Be Nothing More Than Subconscious Projections